Chicanafuturism

 The term Chicanafuturism was originated by scholar Catherine S. Ramírez which she introduced in Aztlán: A Journal of Chicano Studies in 2004.
-The term is a portmanteau of 'chicana' and 'futurism', inspired by the developing movement of Afrofuturism.
+The term is a portmanteau of 'chicana' and 'futurism'.
 The word 'chicana' refers to a woman or girl of Mexican origin or descent.
 However, 'Chicana' itself serves as a chosen identity for many female Mexican Americans in the United States, to express self-determination and solidarity in a shared cultural, ethnic, and communal identity while openly rejecting assimilation.
 Ramírez created the concept of Chicanafuturism as a response to white androcentrism that she felt permeated science-fiction and American society.
 Chicanafuturism can be understood as part of a larger genre of Latino futurisms.

 Ramírez is "a scholar of migration, citizenship, race, and gender; Latinx literary, cultural, and visual studies; and Mexican American history."
 She is an Associate Professor of Latin American and Latino Studies at the University of California Santa Cruz.
 She is the author of The Woman in the Zoot Suit: Gender, Nationalism, and the Cultural Politics of Memory.

-Concept/Theory
+Concept/theory

 Chicanafuturism examines the impact that technology and scientific innovation have on Mexican-American life and culture.
 It explores the use of science-fiction and imaginative art forms as a way to challenge oppressive systems and ideologies as well as explore alternative futures.
 Chicanafuturism proposes to disrupt preconceived notions put forward in mainstream science-fiction that the future should be a place devoid of gender and racial diversity.
 It creates a statement proclaiming Chicanas/os right to exist not only in the future but in the present and past.
 As such, using speculative fiction becomes not only a way to create future possibility but a way to ignite current social change and resistance.
 By questioning ideas of race, history, gender, and class, it pushes for personal empowerment side by side with societal progress against oppressive systems present in society.
 Works that center people of Mexican American descent, particularly women and queer people, in narratives of science, technology, and thus progress, can be understood as works of Chicanafuturistic art and literature.